christopherkumar/RAG-evaluation/method2-easy-local-rag/README.md

 - **generate_embeddings**: Creates embeddings from text for use in machine learning models.

 ## Usage
+- Ensure ollama is installed and running on your computer.
+To see how to do this, visit <https://github.com/ollama/ollama>.
 - Ensure the desired language model(s) and embedding model(s) have already been pulled using `ollama pull <model>`.
 - Run `main.py` to conduct tests and handle responses.